Houston Child Support Lawyers

 When Child Support isn’t Paid

-Child support is mandated by a court order.
+A court order mandates child support.
 If someone fails to pay child support, Mr. Stewart will file a contempt order to initiate legal processes to collect child support owed to your children.
-By law, wages can be garnished and violators jailed if they refuse or fail to pay child support they are responsible for paying.
+By law, wages can be garnished, and violators jailed if they refuse or fail to pay child support, which they are responsible for paying.

 As a child custody attorney, Scott David Stewart also hires private investigators and forensic accountants to locate delinquent parents and uncover financial information pertinent to child support disputes.